MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

 ## Add provider definition to solution

+To add a provider definition to the solution, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing \> IOM Provider Definition**.
 1. Select **IOMLabFulfillmentProvider** and then select **Add** to add it to the solution.

-## Create provider action – send fulfillment payload to Outlook
+## Create provider action to send a fulfillment payload to Outlook

+To create a provider action to send a fulfillment payload to Outlook, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to **Solutions**.
 1. Open the **Default Solution**.